robcarver17/pysystemtrade/docs/futures.md

 ## Changing the stitching method

+The default method for stiching the prices is 'panama' stiching.
 If you don't like panama stitching then you can modify the method.
 More details later in this document, [here](#futuresAdjustedPrices).

 <a name="create_fx_data"></a>